 - Migration, Superdiversity, Policy and Practice (20 credits)

 This module examines theories surrounding migration and superdiversity paying particular attention to the policies and politics that shape responses to migration from a global to local level.
 It challenges students to think critically about migration and the impact upon policy and the provision of social welfare and to examine reactions and responses to migration from a range of contrasting perspectives.
 It encourages students to reflect on ways in which migration is shaping questions about citizenship, inclusion, identity and cohesion at different policy levels.

-- Globalisation, International Migration and Citizenship
+- Globalisation, Migration and Citizenship

 - Introduction to Applied Social Research